Solution for a mind WITHOUT ideas

 Quantity over quality: The more ideas, the better.

-Combine and improve: "Building on ideas" (e.g., "What if we put X and Y together?").
+Combine and improve: "Build on ideas" (e.g., "What would happen if we put X and Y together?").

 Practical Applications